© 2015, QualifiedMortgage.org | This page is copyrighted. Please see our citation guide.

 The QM Rule at a Glance

 A qualified mortgage is a home loan that meets certain standards set forth by the federal government.
 Lenders that generate such loans will be presumed to have also met the Ability-to-Repay rule mandated by the Dodd-Frank Act.

-The qualified mortgage rule is designed to create safer loans by prohibiting or limiting certain high-risk products and features.
+The qualified mortgage rule, as defined by CFPB, is designed to create safer loans by prohibiting or limiting certain high-risk products and features.
 You will find a list of those prohibited features below.
 Lenders that make QM loans will receive some degree of legal protection against borrower lawsuits, either in the form of a safe harbor or rebuttable presumption.
-All of this is explained below.

 The term ‘qualified mortgage’ was first used within the text of the Dodd-Frank Wall Street Reform and Consumer Protection Act, which became federal law on July 21, 2010.
 The Dodd-Frank Act provided a general definition (essentially an outline) of the QM loan.
 The CFPB was then given the task of finalizing that definition, which they did in January 2013.
-Here are the key features of a qualified mortgage:
+The rule took effect in January 2014.
+Here are the key features of a qualified mortgage in 2015:

 No Excessive Upfront Points and Fees

 In this context, ‘points and fees’ are additional costs charged by the lender during mortgage application, processing and closing.
 The QM rule puts a limit on these additional charges, including those used to compensate mortgage brokers and loan officers.